IntersectMBO/cardano-db-sync/doc/building-running.md

 ### Run two chains with a single PostgreSQL instance

-By running two `cardano-node`s and using two databases within a singe PostgresSQL instance it is possible to sync two (or more chains).
+By running two `cardano-node`s and using two databases within a single PostgresSQL instance it is possible to sync two (or more chains).

 The two nodes might be run in separate terminals using: